Eb0nY-April14/wigalleria_v1/README.md

 xiv) Look for your newly created bucket by name if there are many buckets available and click on it.

-xv) St a few basic settings on your new bucket by clicking on the "Properties" tab and turn on "Static website hosting" by clicking on the 'edit' button beside it.
+xv) Set a few basic settings on your new bucket by clicking on the "Properties" tab and turn on "Static website hosting" by clicking on the 'edit' button beside it.

 xvi) Click on the "Enable" radio button to select it.